hanfengzhai/PIDOC/README.md

 ## Limitation

-It is clearly stated in our [paper](https://www.mdpi.com/2227-7390/10/3/453) that PIDOC has an evident drawback: enlarging the systems nonlinearity will cause the reduced control quality.
+It is clearly stated in the [paper](https://www.mdpi.com/2227-7390/10/3/453): enlarging the systems nonlinearity will cause the reduced control quality.
 Also, this framework is not for actual experimental control implementation.
 It is simply a simulation-based idea for using deep learning to model control.

 ***